realspinner/EmYModem/README.md

 The _iSystem_ interface implementation is basically a small pool of mutexes and binary semaphores.
 EmYSend class needs one mutex and couple of semaphores to interact with incoming bytes.
 The timer and delay should be obviously a wrappers of corresponding RTOS function.

-The _iSerialIO_ interface implementation must have separate read and write threads, running independently from the main thread.
+The _iSerialIO_ interface implementation must have separate incoming and outgoing threads, running independently from the main thread.
+Somewhere in the incoming thread the status of _EmYSend_ instance must be checked with it's _isInputNeeded()_ method.
+If it is true, the incoming thread must feed the read bytes one by one into _EmYSend's_ _readRemote()_ method.

 Then you have to create an instance of _EmYSend_ class, and call it's _init()_ method, providing pointers to _iSystem_ and _iSerialIO_ implementations.
 After initialization the sending of file is quite straightforward, see an example, taken from one of my projects: